sixslime/unnamed-sc-spec/docs/index.md

 * Rich and explicit definitions for custom NBT types.

 ## Does It Require Any Downloads?
 It would be dishonest to omit that SC requires the download of **SlimeCore**, a single datapack that acts as an orchestrator for any world that contains SC packs.

-Before you leave immediately, please consider the following:
+Before you dismiss SC entirely, please consider the following:

 * SlimeCore has **zero performance impact** beyond the single `/reload` tick.
 * SlimeCore has **zero gameplay impact**.
-* Many awesome features that SC provides would not be possible without some sort of required datapack dependency.
+* Many awesome features that SC provides depend on an orchestration system.

 ### Isn't That Third Party?
 Technically yes, a datapack is third party, but it is not a *program*.
 What is meant by "practically implementable with no third party programs", is that you should not need (or be practically required) to use a program or medium outside of what is officially supported by Minecraft.
 Further, this should also imply that existing third party programs can trivially integrate with SC.